Reliable Fetal Acidosis Attorneys in Baltimore Maryland

 Fetal acidosis is a condition in which an excessive amount of acid builds up in a baby’s blood while in utero, usually due to oxygen deprivation during birth.

 Fetal acidosis is a potentially life-threatening condition that can result in serious injuries or death.
-If your child suffers from fetal acidosis as a result of medical negligence or incompetence, the Baltimore birth injury law firm of Schochor, Federico, and Staton can help.
+If your child suffers from fetal acidosis as a result of medical negligence or incompetence, the Baltimore birth injury law firm of Schochor, Staton, Goldberg and Cardea, P.A. can help.
 Our attorneys have recovered millions of dollars in verdicts and settlements for clients whose children suffered crippling injuries or died as a result of fetal acidosis.
 Contact us to learn more.

 What is Fetal Acidosis?